blexc/Sushi-Roll-2018/README.md

 Q: What things inspired/ helped you to make this?
 A: Super Monkey Ball is how the game's concept came about.
 Shaun Spalding, a youtuber who makes GameMaker/ game development tutorials is 'the' reason I was able to create this game.
 I cannot thank him enough.

+Q: Where is the code?
+There are some in the 'scripts' folder, but most of the code is in 'objects'.
+All .gml files were written by me.
+Ignore the .yy files.

+Q: How can I load this on GM2?
+As soon as you open GM2, go to 'open', and choose 'Sushi Roll! by Ludum Fabri.yyp'.

+Controls in-menu:
+ - Up and down arrow keys to move selection.
+ - Enter to select.

+Controls in-game:
+ - Tilt the platforms by moving the mouse cursor to the center dot and moving it left or right.
+ - Press the ‘space-bar’ to make the sushi roll jump.
+ - Press the ‘R’ key to restart the game at any time.